Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 * What can we use for scalable storage/CDN?
 * Can/should we use S3?
 How much does it cost?
 How are credentials handled?
 * What are other issues relating to VM image storage, which might require a LOT of storage?
+**Heryandi**
+Storage/CDN/S3: Need to investigate about this first.
+Others: Uploading the image itself is a pain because of the size...
+Probably something which supports resuming will be needed.
+**Heryandi End**

 Deployment issues

 * What are the target deployment platforms?
 * Can the same image be used on, say, EC2 and VirtualBox?
+**Heryandi**
+Deployment platforms: Not sure what you meant by deployment platforms.
+VirtualBox, VMware and KVM?
+EC2 & VBox: Need to investigate first.
+**Heryandi End**

 Web front-end issues:

 * Can we have a single sign-on for both packages and VM images?
+**Heryandi**
+If both sites can access the same user database, there should be no problem.
+If not, there should be a way though I currently don't know how.
+**Heryandi End**

 User Issues: